Welcome Week for Parents

 Welcome week is a time of transition for both students and parents.
 For many, leaving your child at college can be a time of great anxiety.
 You may be experiencing a sense of loss or sadness.
 Or, you may be excited to finally drop off your child at college.
 Whatever you may be experiencing, here are a few helpful tips to help you navigate Welcome Week as a parent.

-- Parents are encouraged to help students move into their residence halls.
+- While parents are permitted to help students move into their residence halls, we want to encourage you to be mindful of COVID-19 precautions and limit your time on the residence halls.
 Just be sure to talk with your student about their expectations as they may want to do this on their own.

 - Feeling sad is normal.
 Remember, this is an exciting time in your child’s life.
 You raised them to be able to leave the nest and go out into the world.
 The longer you stay, the harder it will be for both of you to say goodbye.